-[Work Requirement at initial application -
+Work Requirement -

-- A household containing one (1) parent or responsible adult is required to work, on average, a minimum of twenty (20) hours per week at initial application. - A household containing two (2) parents or responsible adults must work, on average, a minimum of forty (40) hours per week at initial application.
+- A household containing one (1) parent or responsible adult is required to work, on average, a minimum of twenty (20) hours per week. - A household containing two (2) parents or responsible adults must work, on average, a minimum of forty (40) hours per week.
 Neither parent or responsible adult may work less than an average of five (5) hours per week, unless one (1) parent or responsible adult is verified as mentally or physically unable to provide care for the child(ren).
 Verification must be current and come from a healthcare professional.
-If one (1) parent or responsible adult is verified as mentally or physically unable to provide care for the child(ren), the other parent or responsible adult must work, on average, a minimum of twenty (20) hours per week at initial application.]
+If one (1) parent or responsible adult is verified as mentally or physically unable to provide care for the child(ren), the other parent or responsible adult must work, on average, a minimum of twenty (20) hours per week.